Inspired words

 Kara Yamaguchi majored in Japanese studies at the University of Sydney.
 She has also studied several modalities of energy healing including reiki and continues to research into ancient shamanism in Japan and its role in preserving the land through sacred sites.
 Kara has spent the last 20 years living in Japan where she has worked as a teacher, translator and writer.
 An active artist and photographer, she is the author of Spirit of Mu, the first photographic record of Japan's ancient sacred sites and ruins.
 Kara is dedicated to preserving the sacred sites of Japan for future generations, and her deep understanding and close connection to the people and culture of Japan, place her in a unique place to share Japan with others beyond the usual tourist experience.

-Stephanie Dowrick, PhD, is widely known as the author of a number of life-changing books, including her seminal best-sellers, Intimacy & Solitude, Forgiveness and Other Acts of Love and The Universal Heart.
-Her recent books include Choosing Happiness, In the Company of Rilke and Seeking the Sacred.
-Everyday Kindness is her latest book.
-On writing specifically, she has written the ground-breaking Creative Journal Writing.
+Stephanie Dowrick, PhD, is widely known as the author of a number of life-changing books, including her international best-sellers, Intimacy and Solitude, Forgiveness and Other Acts of Love, The Universal Heart, Choosing Happiness, In the Company of Rilke, Everyday Kindness, Creative Journal Writing and Seeking the Sacred.
+Her most recent book is the highly praised Heaven on Earth: Timeless prayers of wisdom and love.
 Stephanie worked for many years in private practice as a psychotherapist and clinical supervisor and has been leading outstandingly successful workshops and retreats in Australia, New Zealand and Japan for more than two decades.
-Stephanie is also an ordained Interfaith minister; works with Breast Cancer Network Australia offering psychological/spiritual support to many hundreds of women annually; is an Adjunct Fellow at the University of Western Sydney's Writing & Society Research Group and has led spiritually inclusive services at Pitt Street Uniting Church in Sydney since 2006.
-Formerly a publisher, and founder of the prestigious publishing house, The Women's Press, she brings a wealth of knowledge about writing and the creative life more generally to her lively, inspirational teaching.
-"The joy of writing is available to everyone," she claims.
-"And with that comes greater insight, a keener sense of 'seeing' and choice, and liberating self-expression."
-For more information visit Stephanie Dowrick on Facebook ("Official Stephanie Dowrick") or http://www.stephaniedowrick.com
+She has also contributed for many years to Australian media, including 10 years as "Inner Life" columnist for Good Weekend.
+She is an ordained Interfaith minister and has led popular, spiritually inclusive services at Pitt Street Uniting Church in Sydney since 2006.
+Formerly a publisher, and founder of the prestigious London publishing house, The Women's Press, Stephanie brings a wealth of knowledge about spirituality, well being and the creative life to her lively, inspirational teaching.
+She has been leading retreats for Inspired Traveller for almost a decade.
+"Just being in her presence is a life-changing experience," wrote Sandi Hill after the 2012 "Writing in Kyoto" tour.
+For more information visit Dr Stephanie Dowrick on Facebook (https://www.facebook.com/StephanieDowrick) or via her website: http://www.stephaniedowrick.com